 Community leadership, including the mayors of Champaign and Urbana, facilitated partnerships with local businesses and community groups to foster prospective actions to be prepared to address any challenges that arose.

 “It was a very useful way to bring people together quickly who would otherwise be able to get into the same room, “Burke said.
-“We’ve gotten a lot better a video conferencing and it sounds simple, but it’s been extremely powerful to see how quickly we can get all the right stake-holders into the “same room” virtually and have really engaging meaningful discussions.”
+“We’ve gotten a lot better at video conferencing and it sounds simple, but it’s been extremely powerful to see how quickly we can get all the right stake-holders into the 'same room' virtually and have really engaging meaningful discussions.”

 The SHIELD team’s metrics for success were simple: avoid hospitalizations and deaths.

 It accomplished that goal.
 The fast, frequent testing, data modeling, communications, and science the team had access to lead to no hospitalizations and deaths among students.

 The team also accomplished the university’s land grant mission to educate the students, engage in research, and engage the community.